mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 - Call `unlock` on a `Lock` object to release its lock when you no longer need it.
 - The `ReadWriteLock` interface doesn't extend `Lock` or any other interface.

+**Parallel fork/join framework:**

+- Method `compute()` determines whether the task is small enough to be executed or if it needs to be divided into multiple tasks.
+- If the task needs to be split, a new `RecursiveAction` or `RecursiveTask` object is created, calling `fork` on it.
+- Calling `join` on these tasks returns their result.

 ## Localization